-- Large and expanding markets

 - Strong competitive advantage

 - Business model with operating leverage capable of generating cash

 - Strong management team

-Valuation incorporates traditional metrics, such as P/E, price/sales and price /cash flow, but they only tell part of the story.
+Valuation incorporates traditional metrics, such as price/earnings, price/sales and price /cash flow, but they only tell part of the story.
 Discounted cash flow (DCF) analysis is our primary valuation tool providing a framework to understand current valuation and a range of outcomes.
 DCF analysis also tends to reward business models and management that are effective allocators of capital which can result in a quality bias to portfolio holdings.